blockchain-certificates/cert-viewer/README.md

 TODO
 ===
+  - TODO (kim): more logging cleanup + factor out init code
   - mailchimp?
+  - ok to rename project? change from coins?
+  - everything other than UI is common
-  - changed some URLs
+  - changed some URLs, made things more general
+    - issuer and criteria
   - glue between projects. from user entry to cert creation
   - ensure no issues with zip entry, check leading 0s
   - markdown to rst for documentation (?)
-  - ok to rename project? change from coins?
   - load recent txids dynamically

 Contact